-The -output-obj option can also be used to obtain the C source file.
-More interestingly, the same option can also produce directly a shared library (.so file, .dll under Windows) that contains the OCaml code, the OCaml runtime system and any other static C code given to ocamlc (.o, .a, respectively, .obj, .lib).
-This use of -output-obj is very similar to a normal linking step, but instead of producing a main program that automatically runs the OCaml code, it produces a shared library that can run the OCaml code on demand.
-The three possible behaviors of -output-obj are selected according to the extension of the resulting file (given with -o).
+The -output-obj and -output-complete-obj options can also be used to obtain the C source file.
+More interestingly, these options can also produce directly a shared library (.so file, .dll under Windows) that contains the OCaml code, the OCaml runtime system and any other static C code given to ocamlc (.o, .a, respectively, .obj, .lib).
+This use of -output-obj and -output-complete-obj is very similar to a normal linking step, but instead of producing a main program that automatically runs the OCaml code, it produces a shared library that can run the OCaml code on demand.
+The three possible behaviors of -output-obj and -output-complete-obj (to produce a C source code .c, a C object file .o, a shared library .so), are selected according to the extension of the resulting file (given with -o).

-The native-code compiler ocamlopt also supports the -output-obj option, causing it to output a C object file or a shared library containing the native code for all OCaml modules on the command-line, as well as the OCaml startup code.
-Initialization is performed by calling caml\startup (or caml\startup\exn) as in the case of the bytecode compiler.
+The native-code compiler ocamlopt also supports the -output-obj and -output-complete-obj options, causing it to output a C object file or a shared library containing the native code for all OCaml modules on the command-line, as well as the OCaml startup code.
+Initialization is performed by calling caml_startup (or caml_startup_exn) as in the case of the bytecode compiler.
+The file produced by ocamlopt -output-complete-obj also contains the runtime and autolink libraries.